learndataengineering/learndataengineering.guide/_docs/index.md

 ### Introduction

-As data engineers we deal with various data and engineering aspects to serve the data to various stakeholders.
+As data engineers we deal with various data and engineering aspects to serve the data to stakeholders.
 There are a ton of tools used in the modern data engineering to achieve this.

 As a beginner or even as an experienced data professional, it is very easy to get lost trying to understand what skills are required to become a data engineer